dennypradipta/n8n-chat-history/README.md

 - Copy the .env.example file to .env
 - Update the DATABASE_URL with your PostgreSQL connection string

-4. Migrate the database schema by running the SQL file in the `migrations` directory into your PostgreSQL database

 5. Start the backend server:

 ```bash